koinos/koinos-docs/docs/developers/index.md

     ---

-    Introducing the Harbinger testnet for the Koinos blockchain, a dedicated environment where developers can experiment with Koinos features, test smart contracts, and simulate real-world scenarios before deploying on the mainnet.
-The Harbinger testnet provides a safe and sandboxed environment for developers to validate their applications and gain insights into the capabilities and performance of the Koinos blockchain platform.
+    Introducing the Koinos Foundation testnet, a dedicated environment where developers can experiment with Koinos features, test smart contracts, and simulate real-world scenarios before deploying on the mainnet.
+The public testnet provides a safe and sandboxed environment for developers to validate their applications and gain insights into the capabilities and performance of the Koinos blockchain platform.

     [:octicons-arrow-right-24: Let's prototype](testnet.md)